 About DMMO

-Des Moines Metro Opera is a major American summer opera festival and is one of the state’s largest performing arts organizations, annually producing over 100 performances in the metro area and around the region.
-The company’s summer festival season runs from May through July of each year during which three operas are performed in repertory for 15 mainstage performances.
+Des Moines Metro Opera has taken its place as a major American summer opera festival and is one of the Midwest’s largest performing arts organizations, annually producing over 100 performances in the metro area and around the region.
+The company’s summer festival season runs from May through July of each year during which three operas are performed in repertory.
 The summer festival season takes place in the intimate 467-seat Pote Theater at the Blank Center for the Performing Arts in Indianola, Iowa.
+All productions, regardless of language, are performed with English supertitles above the stage.

 DMMO enlarges experiences through curated series of concerts, lectures, art shows, film screenings and unique performance collaborations such as those in our 2nd Stages Series.
 We cultivate the next generation of musicians and music lovers through programs like the Apprentice Artist and the OPERA Iowa Programs.
 The company has earned a reputation for quality and a loyalty that annually draws audience members from more than 40 states and every zip code in the metro.
 DMMO believes that an entirely professional theatrical organization should be a cornerstone of our growing region and we serve that need.